-This Handbook contains general information about the Master's program in Clinical Mental Health Counseling (CMHC).
-The Handbook has been prepared by the CMHC Program faculty to provide you with the policies, procedures, and criteria for your program.
+This Handbook contains general information about the Master's program in Clinical Mental to provide you with the policies, procedures, and criteria for your program.
 Students are responsible for all of the information in this document.
 Please read it carefully at the beginning of your program and refer to it when questions arise.